Chirag-ahir/SFC-Preparation/README.md

 What is SOSL?<br>
 SOSL Stands for salesforce object search language, it is used to perform text-based search on all/multiple objects in database irrespective of the object.

+What is WhoID and WhatID in activities?<br>
+WhoID refers to people things, WhatID refers to object type things.
+Ex of WhoID would be LeadID or ContactID, Ex of WhatID would be AccountID or OpportunityID.